veit/python-basics-tutorial/docs/test/pytest/markers.rst

     ________________________________ test_less_than ________________________________
     tests/test_compare.py:7: in test_less_than
         assert i1 < i2
-    E   TypeError: '<' not supported between instances of 'Item' and 'Item'
+    E   TypeError: '<' not supported between instances of 'Task' and 'Task'
     =========================== short test summary info ============================
-    FAILED tests/test_compare.py::test_less_than - TypeError: '<' not supported between instances of 'Item' and 'Item'
+    FAILED tests/test_compare.py::test_less_than - TypeError: '<' not supported between instances of 'Task' and 'Task'
     ========================= 1 failed, 1 passed in 0.03s ==========================

 The error is simply due to the fact that we have not yet implemented this